 Digital marketing allows you to communicate with your customers online.
 Digital interaction gives you an immediate understanding of how your campaign is doing.

 Instant reactions and real-time comments are elements that make digital marketing appealing.
-Businesses that want instant leads and quick communication should opt for digital strategies.
+Businesses that want instant leads Generation and quick communication should opt for digital strategies.

 If you want to share a broad message to a specific audience, you may like traditional marketing.
 Traditional marketing opens up more opportunities for creative branding strategies.

 Despite the lack of interaction, traditional marketing caters to your average customer.
 You’re targeting those who are most likely to be loyal customers.
 This leads to a higher return-on-investment (ROI).